St. David's School (Raleigh, North Carolina): Fine arts

 Lower school students attend weekly visual and performing arts courses, and middle and upper school programs include visual arts (drawing, painting and design), music (band, a cappella groups, and choir), drama, and media production.
-Extra-curricular activities include two drama productions each year—a fall play and winter musical.
-St. David's band and choral students travel annually to competitions.
-Graduating students from St. David's have gone on to study at the School of the Art Institute of Chicago, The Savannah College of Art and Design, The Rhode Island School of Design, Berkelee School of Music, Belmont University, Vanderbilt University, and Northwestern University.
-Students have won statewide art competitions, and the Fine Arts department has received state recognition for excellence.

 Athletics

 St. David's, a member of the North Carolina Independent School Athletic Association (NCISAA), offers 40 boys' and girls' middle school, junior varsity, and varsity interscholastic athletic teams.
 St. David's is also a member the Capital City Conference (CCC), which includes: Cary Christian School, Grace Christian School (Cary, NC), St. David's School, Trinity Academy, Trinity School of Durham and Chapel Hill and Wake Christian Academy.

 St. David's middle school athletics belong to the Capital Area Middle School Conference.

 During the 2018-2019 athletic season, the Varsity Girls Tennis team won the 2A State Championship for the seventh year in a row.
 In 2016–17, Varsity Football was the 2A State Runner-Up, Varsity Girls Soccer was the 2A State Runner-Up, and Varsity Boys Golf won the 2A State Championship.

 In the 2014-2015 school year, Varsity Girls Tennis won the 2A State Championship and Varsity Boys Soccer won 2A State Championship.

 In the 2013-14 school year, varsity girls tennis won the state championship.
 In the spring, girls track won the state championship.

 In 2015, for the fifth time in six years, St. David's won the Wells Fargo Cup.

 In the Spring of 2013, the boys varsity tennis team brought the state title back to Raleigh, defeating Gaston Day School 7–2 in the Championship.
 The team finished off the year 14–3, including winning their last eight matches.